Terry's TMG Tips

 Some General Considerations

 Perhaps the first point to be addressed when designing a site using the virtual sub-site method is just how a sub-site is to be defined.
-That is, who is to be included in each section.
+That is, who is to be included in each section?
 I have called each section a "family," which I define as the descendants of a particular person or couple.
 Others may choose to define a family as the ancestors of a particular person, perhaps the parents or grandparents of themselves and their spouses.
-My primary reason for defining a family as the descendants was because I wanted to be able to include for each family comments about what is known, and unknown, about the ancestors of that family.
+My primary reason for defining a family as the descendants of a starting person was because I wanted to be able to include for each family comments about what is known, and unknown, about the ancestors of that family.
 That seemed to me to be easier to do when you defined the family as the descendants of the earliest well-documented ancestors of the line.

 In my case I tried to include only people I have something interesting to say about because I thought that makes the site more interesting to readers.
 That tends to limit the site to ancestors of me or my wife, their siblings, spouses of those siblings, and their parents.
 Others may have different objectives and thus use different selection criteria.